Skip to main content

 This site is best viewed with a modern browser.
 You appear to be using an old version of Internet Explorer.

-Pain Management Centre (formerly Pain Relief Unit)
+Oxford Pain Management Centre (formerly Pain Relief Unit)

-The Pain Management Centre (PMC) is the outpatient department of the OUH pain service.
 Our name reflects our intention to provide patients with the education, support and skills to manage their pain effectively and to make sure that they fully understand their condition.
 This forms a major part of each consultation.

 Our aim is not only to reduce the burden of pain but to improve self-management, encourage mobility and reduce the negative psychological impact of pain.
 It is often not possible to cure long term pain but, with help, patients can return to a higher quality of life despite the pain.